danteixe/packet-trace-to-pcap/README.md

 - Injected and then egress: This will be saved on the egress file, considering the egress decode.

 The first direction will generate an ingress and an egress packet.

-## TODO

-Development:

-- (Done) Generate two PCAP files for each output, separating ingress from egress traffic.
-- (Done) Stop asking for the inputs and use arguments instead.
-- (Done) Test with more outputs to make sure code is working as intended.
-- (Done) Add another PCAP output file for punted traffic.

-Deployment:

-- (Done) Implement as a BDB Script.
-- Add to the Engineering Server.
-- Add as an IC Tool such as Spotlight.